dima91/pi-server/README.md

 #### *Plex installation*

-14. To execute **Plex media server** just edit the *DATA_DIR* variable value to match with locations of your media file, pu *plex.conf* file in the configuration folder of *supervisor* (e.g. `/etc/supervisor/conf.d`) and type `sudo supervisorctl reread && sudo supervisorctl reload`.
+14. To execute **Plex media server** just edit the *DATA_DIR* variable value to match locations of your media file, put *plex.conf* file in the configuration folder of *supervisor* (e.g. `/etc/supervisor/conf.d`) and type `sudo supervisorctl reread && sudo supervisorctl reload`.
 For the first time should be needed that te registartion of server is done directly inside the raspberry (through VNC for example).

 	[Here](https://hub.docker.com/r/greensheep/plex-server-docker-rpi/) is the original guide to setup Plex server,